 AAG and AAG Research Trust acknowledge with sincere gratitude the generosity of these bequests, and are proud to manage these funds in honour of the donors and their families.

 AAG champions evidence-based research, policy and practice in ageing.
 The AAG Research Trust provides a specific opportunity to fund strategic initiatives and develop research capacity.
-In this way, we aims to encourage new and experienced researchers and practitioners to develop careers in the ageing.
+In this way, we encourage new and experienced researchers and practitioners to develop careers in ageing.

 The Steering Committee was established by and reports to the AAG Board in its capacity as Corporate Trustee of the AAG Research Trust.
 Steering Committee members set priorities and the strategic direction of the grant programs.
 The Steering Committee also opens the door to donors who recognise the urgent need to fund knowledge development in areas of ageing that are not well addressed by current research funding.
 Funds donated to the Research Trust are used for innovative projects that cross traditional, professional and disciplinary boundaries, and explicitly aim to change policy and practice in the broad space of ageing.